-If you want to make a future gift while retaining the right to income from the assets during your lifetime, you could consider a charitable remainder trust.
+If you want to make a future gift while retaining the right to a stream of payments from the assets during your lifetime, you could consider a charitable remainder trust.
 This is an irrevocable trust funded with either cash or property.
-You retain the right to an income stream that is either a fixed amount or a fixed percentage, such as with a charitable remainder annuity trust (CRAT), or a fixed percentage of trust asset value, such as with a charitable remainder unitrust (CRUT).
-Income is paid for a number of years or for the life of the income beneficiary.
-When the trust ends, the assets pass to the charitable entity.
+You retain the right to a stream of payments that is either a fixed amount, such as with a charitable remainder annuity trust (CRAT), or a fixed percentage of trust asset value, such as with a charitable remainder unitrust (CRUT).

 You may be entitled to a tax deduction when you transfer assets to the trust.
-Also, by donating highly appreciated property to the trust rather than selling it and donating cash, you avoid incurring capital gain tax on the sale of the property, as the charitable remainder trust is a tax exempt entity and would own the property when it is sold.
+Also, by donating appreciated property to the trust rather than selling it and donating cash, you avoid capital gain tax on the sale of the property, as the charitable remainder trust is a tax exempt entity and would own the property when it is sold.
 To the extent gain is distributed to the non-charitable beneficiary as part of the stream of payments, that beneficiary would pay tax on the gain.
 Any gain not distributed to the non-charitable beneficiary, would escape taxation.

-Keep in mind that such a trust is irrevocable, so you cannot terminate it or change the terms (other than retaining a power to change charitable beneficiaries).
-Also, when the stream of payments ends, the assets remaining in the trust will be distributed to one or more charities, and, therefore, will not be available for your heirs.
+Keep in mind that such a trust is irrevocable, so you cannot terminate it or change its terms (other than retaining a power to change charitable beneficiaries).
+Also, when the stream of payments ends, the assets remaining in the trust will be distributed to one or more charities, and, therefore, will not be available to your heirs.